as228gn/Stuff_Lending_System/testreport.md

 1. Create a contract for Ball lending to Benny, 3 days of lending, from day 5 to and including day 7.
 2. Check that the contract was not created due to conflicting time.

-### 4.1 Advance Time

-1. Advance the time by 8 days.
-2. Check that the contract has been fulfilled and that funds have been deducted from M3, who now has 70 credits.

 ### Test Report